Baire space (set theory)

 Using we get another homeomorphism from to the irrationals in the open unit interval and we can do the same for the negative irrationals.
 We see that the irrationals are the topological sum of four spaces homeomorphic to the Baire space and therefore also homeomorphic to the Baire space.

-From the point of view of descriptive set theory, the fact that the real line is connected causes technical difficulties.[why?]
-For this reason, it is more common to study Baire space.
-Because every Polish space is the continuous image of Baire space, it is often possible to prove results about arbitrary Polish spaces by showing that these properties hold for Baire space and are preserved by continuous functions.
+From the point of view of descriptive set theory, Baire spaces are more flexible than the real line in the following sense.
+Because the real line is path-connected, so is every continuous image of a real line.
+In contrast, every Polish space is the continuous image of Baire space.
+This difference makes the real line "slightly awkward to use", despite the focus of descriptive set theory on sets of reals.
+Instead, it is often possible to prove results about arbitrary Polish spaces by showing that these properties hold for Baire space and are preserved by continuous functions.[4]

 ωω is also of independent, but minor, interest in real analysis, where it is considered as a uniform space.
 The uniform structures of ωω and Ir (the irrationals) are different, however: ωω is complete in its usual metric while Ir is not (although these spaces are homeomorphic).